Wide Open Spaces salutes all our veterans and active military members, but do you know where gun salutes got their start?

 Military gun salutes' origins can be traced to ancient warriors who showed adversaries they came in peace by placing their weapons in a position that rendered them ineffective.
 For example, warriors from an African tribe might trail their spear points across the ground to indicate peaceful intentions.

 It was not until the 14th Century that the use of firearms and cannons led to their use in military salutes.
 By the late 16th Century, warships began firing all their cannons to indicate non-hostility, since doing so rendered a cannon useless for the time it took to be reloaded.
-Originally, warships fired seven cannons, probably because of the number seven’s significance in both astrology and the Bible.
+Originally, warships fired seven cannons, probably because of the number seven's occurrence in astrology and the biblical significance.
+Seven-gun salutes became the norm.

 Land batteries, on the other hand, had access to more gunpowder and were able to fire guns more quickly than their counterparts at sea, and it soon became common to salute seven times in multiples of three, since it is also a significant number to many ancient civilizations.
 Soon, the 21-gun salute became the highest honor a nation could render.
-Eventually, thanks to the development of higher-quality gunpowder, salutes rendered at sea were increased to match the shore salute of 21 shots.
+Eventually, thanks to a higher quality of gunpowder, salutes rendered at sea were increased to match the shore salute of twenty-one shots.

 United States' Salutes